Azurehappen/Virtual-Network-DGNSS-Project/README.md

 ```

 4. BNC software setup
-* setup the local IP port.
+* set up the local IP port.
 Port number 6699 for the **Broadcast Corrections** and 3536 for **RINEX Ephemeris**.
 Please select 'version 3' on the **RINEX Ephemeris** tab page.
 If you would like to change the port numbers, the port numbers configured in the server also need to be changed.
 * setup the stream: click **Add Stream** -> **Caster**
 * The recommended NTRIP Caster: Caster host (products.igs-ip.net), Caster port (2101), Ntrip Version (2)
 * Fill in "User" and "Password".
 (You may need an account for SSR stream usage.
 Please check http://www.igs-ip.net/home for registration.)